virejdasani/Fire-MR/README.md

 # HandTrackedARFireTraining

+---

+This project was setup after scrapping about 4 projects before (with different SDK, compatibility, versions, etc.), this project dependency combo works

+---

 Instructions on how to demo (this is the same for the MR and for the VR versions of the app (called ARFTPT and VRFT respectively))

 If app is already downloaded on the quest, go to step 2.